davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 > "Call me Ishmael."
 (String)
 ```

 Notice that, after the `line.replace("Ishmael", "David")` was called, it returned the expected result (`"Call me David"`).
 However, when we check the contents of line, it still stores `"Call me Ishmael"`.
-Similarly, the `line.substring(5,7)` call returns the expected substring, but line is still untouched.
+Similarly, the `line.substring(5,7)` call returns the expected substring, but line is still untouched. -->

-#### Preliminary 2: The All Important split() Method
+#### Preliminary: String's split() Method

-An important `String` method called split deserves additional attention.
+An important `String` method called `split()` deserves additional attention.
 It is used to chop up a given String (using some separator, called a _delimiter_, into individual pieces, storing those individual pieces in an array.
 Here is its signature and description:

 | Method                             | Description                                                                                                  |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------ |